atilaneves/dpp/README.md

 Limitations
 -----------

-It currently only supports C headers, but C++ is planned.
-Also see "Translation Notes" below.
+It currently only supports C headers, but C++ is planned, templates and all.
+See also "Translation Notes" below.

+This is alpha sofware.
+It has however been made to work with several "real-life" C headers:

+* nanomsg/nn.h, nanomsg/pubsub.h
+* curl/curl.h
+* stdio.h, stdlib.h
+* pthread.h
+* xlsxwriter.h
+* libvirt/libvirt.h, libvirt/virterror.h

+See the examples.

 Details